shu-an-chen/LLM-Powered-Fancam-Analytics/README.md

 ## Future Work

-- Deploy the AI Agent as an interactive web application.
 - Enhance retrieval with reranking techniques.
 - Expand the knowledge base to additional K-pop datasets.
 - Build an interactive visualization dashboard.